Go Pro HD Hero3 Review

 The company is run by CEO Nicholas Woodman and around 300 employees, many of which are extreme sports fanatics.
 This is great as they are able to give hands on and credible feedback to each new camera as it is released.

-You will see Go Pro cameras everywhere.
+You will see Go Pro cameras everywhere

-Watch programmes such as "I'm a Celebrity Get Me Out of Here" in the UK and you will see contestants with them on their heads or chests.
-Even Felix Baumgartner had one strapped inside his Space-Suit when he leapt 128,100 feet back to Earth from Space in October 2012.
+Also, check out any episode of Top Gear in the UK.
+You will more than likely see a Go Pro attached to one of the cars as it speeds around their track.
+Watch programmes such as "I'm a Celebrity Get Me Out of Here" in the UK.
+You will see contestants with them on their heads or chests.
+Even Felix Baumgartner had one strapped inside his space-suit when he leapt 128,100 feet back to Earth from space in October 2012.

 So, now you know who uses these cameras, let's talk a bit more about the camera itself.